Gopi-Malathi/gopi-malathi.github.io/_pages/about.md

 Prior to my PhD, I spent 6+ years in urban strategy consulting and community development.
 I leveraged geospatial analytics to support public, private, and nonprofit clients/partners across the Northeast US on projects ranging from renewable energy and infrastructure planning to environmental justice and economic development.

-## Research Studies & Publications
+## Ongoing Studies

-When AI Enters the Map: Exploring OSM Contributors’ Responses to AI-Assisted Mapping Tools (In-Progress)
+1. A mixed-methods empirical study exploring how OSM contributors have responded to the introduction and use of AI-assisted mapping, tagging, and validation tools.
+This study aims to offer implications for (a)  the design and deployment of AI-assisted mapping tools in OSM and (b) human-AI collaboration in crowdsourcing environments where participation carries epistemic value beyond just task completion.
-Gopinath Gnanakumar Malathi, Graham Dove
+2. An empirical study evaluating the capabilities of LLMs to geoparse and geocode complex natural language spatial references within civic texts (e.g., community needs assessments, city council resolutions).
+It will also explore how inference-time interventions and Human-in-the-Loop (HITL) approaches can leverage human geospatial reasoning to fine-tune LLMs for these tasks.

-From the Fear of "adding noise to the data" to the confidence to "bend the rules": Contributor interactions with mapping conventions shape participation and data quality in OpenStreetMap [Publication](https://link.springer.com/article/10.1007/s10708-026-11641-4) [Pre-Print](https://drive.google.com/file/d/17DaRDRYZ9ZMmP1WJQlo2ya78_2UVG9Gi/view)
+## Publications

-Gopinath Gnanakumar Malathi, Graham Dove
+From the Fear of "adding noise to the data" to the confidence to "bend the rules": Contributor interactions with mapping conventions shape participation and data quality in OpenStreetMap [[Publication](https://link.springer.com/article/10.1007/s10708-026-11641-4), [Pre-Print](https://drive.google.com/file/d/17DaRDRYZ9ZMmP1WJQlo2ya78_2UVG9Gi/view)]
 GeoJournal, 2026

 Democratizing State-Led Land Use Mapping to Empower the Indigenous Use of Coastal Commons by Fishing Communities in Chennai, India [Link](https://www.proquest.com/docview/2624656319?pq-origsite=gscholar&fromopenview=true&sourcetype=Dissertations%20&%20Theses)
 Gopinath Gnanakumar Malathi
 Pratt Institute, 2021

 ## Presentations & Workshops